-Held in 11 towns and villages between 9th of April and 13th of May 2018, in the frame of Valletta 2018 Cultural Programme, Altofest Malta involved residents that hosted international artists in their houses, which then became venues that welcomed audiences for various performances.
-Altofest’s grassroots approach encourages multicultural exchanges, opening one’s mind to fresh ways of thinking about the role of contemporary art in towns and cities.
+Held in 11 towns and villages between 9th of April and 13th of May 2018, under the auspices of Valletta 2018 Cultural Programme, Altofest Malta involved residents hosting international artists in their homes, which then became venues that welcomed audiences for various performances.
+Altofest’s grassroots approach encourages multicultural exchanges, opening people’s mind to fresh ways of thinking about the role of contemporary art in towns and cities.

-Altofest inaugurates a dialogue on the profound sense of hospitality, originating a new hybrid experience, which in turn triggers the process of human regeneration, one of the fundamental aims of Altofest.
+Altofest inaugurates a conversation about how hospitality is a deep issue, originating a new hybrid experience, which in turn triggers the process of human regeneration, one of the fundamental aims of Altofest.

 We think of Altofest as a device, a dispositif that is not only capable of ‘moving’ people and social structures but also generates intimate understandings and visions.
-The meaning of concepts like ‘property’ and ‘sharing’, ‘private’ and ‘public’, ‘inside’ and ‘outside’ shift and each one – resident space donors, spectators and artists – must reflect anew, on what could be the directions, necessity and responsibility that inspire their action.
+The meaning of concepts like ‘property’ and ‘sharing’, ‘private’ and ‘public’, ‘inside’ and ‘outside’ shift and the people involved whether resident space donors, spectators or artists, must reflect anew, on what could be the directions, necessity and responsibility that inspire their action.

-The artistic process creates breakthroughs the households’ daily life which are incorporated into the artworks requiring the artists to commit to reconsidering and reshaping their productions.
+The artistic process creates breakthroughs in the household’s daily life which are then incorporated into the artwork produced, requiring artists to commit to reconsidering and reshaping their productions.
 Altofest uplifts the poetic part of existence, changing the perspective of daily life.
-The creative urgency of the artist overlaps with the daily necessities of the host, in a dialogue that redefines the work as well the signs that compose it, while the local residents welcome the anticipation that something special it is going to happen.
+The creative urgency of the artist overlaps with the daily necessities of the host, in a conversation that redefines the work as well the signs that compose it, while the local residents welcome the anticipation that something special it is going to happen.
 This mutual shock forces us to rethink art’s languages and aesthetics and its role in daily life.
-Both, the artist and the local residents cross the boundaries of the usual way of conceiving the performing arts and way of living and experiencing places and relations.
+Both the artist and the local residents cross the boundaries of the usual way of conceiving the performing arts and way of living and experiencing places and relations.

 In the beginning: behind Altofest